-Expectant mothers who are TRICARE beneficiaries have a variety of choices for receiving health care services before, during, and after childbirth.
-The scope of these services and their associated costs are related to beneficiary status, proximity to military treatment facility (MTF) services, and choice of TRICARE program and provider.
-The following is a summary of these services:
+Expectant mothers who are Tricare beneficiaries have a variety of choices for receiving health care services before, during, and after childbirth.
+The scope of these services and their associated costs are related to beneficiary status, proximity to Military Treatment Facility (MTF) services, and choice of Tricare program and provider.

 Active duty service members are expected to receive maternity services at their MTF when available.
-If the local MTF does not provide obstetric services, the service member's primary care physician can refer her to a civilian provider.
-Some MTFs provide prenatal care and postpartum care and use a local civilian hospital for the actual childbirth experience.
+If the local MTF does not provide obstetric services, their primary care physician can refer them to a civilian provider.
+Some MTFs provide prenatal care and postpartum care and use a local civilian hospital for the actual delivery.

-ADSMs who voluntarily separate from active duty while pregnant and spouses of ADSMs are not eligible for TRICARE upon separation.
+ADSMs who voluntarily separate from active duty while pregnant and spouses of ADSMs are not eligible for Tricare upon separation.
 They may apply for transitional medical coverage under the Continued Health Care Benefit Program (CHCBP) within 60 days following loss of entitlement in the Military Health Care System.
 CHCBP is a premium-based health care program.
-Information on CHCBP can be found at http://tricare.osd.mil/chcbp/default.cfm.
-ADSMs who voluntarily separate because of pregnancy may request space-available maternity care in an MTF that has obstetric capability, however, no civilian maternity care will be provided under the TRICARE Program.

 ADSMs who are involuntarily separated from active duty while pregnant or the pregnant spouses of ADSMs who are involuntarily separated from active duty are eligible for health care benefits under the Transitional Assistance Management Program (TAMP).
 An involuntary separation is one other than one under adverse conditions.
-If the member desires to participate in TRICARE Prime during the TAMP period, she/he is required to re-enroll in the program for the 180 day TAMP period.
+If the member desires to participate in Tricare Prime during the TAMP period, they are required to re-enroll in the program for the 180 day TAMP period.
 Upon expiration of this benefit, these members may then enroll in the CHCBP.

-TRICARE Prime beneficiaries enrolled in civilian networks, and active duty family members enrolled in TRICARE Prime Remote should work with their PCM to obtain referrals to appropriate specialty care services and discuss delivery options with their PCM.
-TRICARE regional contractors (North, South, and West) will process referrals which require authorizations and coordinate them for TRICARE Prime enrollees.
+Tricare Prime beneficiaries enrolled in civilian networks, and active duty family members enrolled in Tricare Prime Remote should work with their PCM to obtain referrals to appropriate specialty care services and discuss delivery options with their PCM.
+Tricare regional contractors will process referrals which require authorizations and coordinate them for Tricare Prime enrollees.

-Beneficiaries using TRICARE Standard may choose any TRICARE Standard authorized provider for maternity care.
-TRICARE Standard users are subject to annual deductibles and incur cost-shares for each episode of care.
+Those using Tricare Select may choose any authorized provider for maternity care.
+Tricare Select users are subject to annual deductibles and incur cost-shares for each episode of care.
 Inpatient hospital costs vary, based on length of stay and sponsor status.